-Money Management For
+Money Management For College Students

 Chris Saunders Informs University Attendees How To Create A Budget

-Money Management Tips For College Students Managing a budget may not be as difficult as you might think.
+Managing a budget may not be as difficult as you might think.
 It may require that you change your spending habits, but with a little effort you can still hit the clubs each weekend without having to borrow spare change from your roommates.
-The following suggestions are a blend of money management and good old-fashioned common sense.

-be amazed at the money that you’ll be able to save each month and even
+If you can condition yourself to make a few changes, you’ll be amazed at the money that you’ll be able to save each month and even begin a modest retirement investment plan.

 Eat in the dorms.
 If you live on campus and have already paid for meals in the cafeteria--then eat in the cafeteria!
 Those sandwiches and pizzas in the student center or at a fast food restaurant might not be expensive, but every penny adds up.
 The meals in the cafeteria have been paid for, so eat there and save that money for something else.

-classroom.
-Written By Chris Saunders - Rights Purchased By Paul & Party Pursuit |
+Written By Chris Saunders - Rights Purchased By Paul & Party Pursuit

 Main Menu Home My Digital Cameras